code-onigiri/skygreg-wiki-ja/Resource-Generation.md

 ## Raw Conversion Generator

 Insert a raw ore of any kind and it will generate a corresponding ore above it for you to mine.
 There is an upgraded version of this block that will produce an item in its inventory instead of placing a block in the world.
 This would be available once you obtain Steel Ingots.

+## Primitive Water Condenser

+Will fill Buckets with Water and converts some items into other items.

+The conversions are as follows; Dust -> Clay, Dirt -> Mud, stone dust variants (from mining ores) -> Clay Ball.